saloniamatteo/openalias/README.md

 ![oa-norecords](Pictures/oa-norecords.png)

 ## Features
+### DNSSEC validation
+Each requested domain is checked for presence of `RRSIG` records, which confirm DNSSEC validity.

+The validation is done with the following command: `host -t RRSIG <domain>`, where `<domain>` corresponds to the requested domain, already sanitized.

+The results are then displayed on top of the records table, showing a white check mark on a green background (✅), or a white cross on a red background (❎), followed, respectively, by **DNSSEC OK**, or **DNSSEC FAIL**.

 ### AbuseIPDB
 This Middleware, written by me, checks if the incoming IP address comes from a "bad" server (crawlers, scanners, etc.), thanks to